vistadataproject/documents/README.md

 ## Tehnical Background

-Technical decisions by the VA and in mainstream software that framed the approach being taken here
+Technical decisions by the VA and in mainstream software industry that framed the approach taken here

 1. By virtue of VA's technical review and approval of Node.js in the OneVA Technical Reference Model ([TRM](http://www.va.gov/TRM/ToolPage.asp?tid=6716)), VA endorses the use of Javascript/Node (server-side Javascript) in the  VA enterprise architecture.
 See [TRM-Node](http://www.va.gov/TRM/ToolPage.asp?tid=6716).
 1. By virtue of VA's Enterprise Health Management Platform being rewritten almost entirely in Javascript and Node.js, the VA has decided that Node.js is essential for the success of enterprise projects.
 The backdrop to this decision was the conspicuous failure of numerous mid-tier Java wrappers for VISTA, starting with MyHealtheVet and the others since then.
 See [reference](http://www.openhealthnews.com/story/2014-07-27/vista-evolution-whats-wrong-picture).